MagicWRX/business-docs/MXN/MXN_ROADMAP.md

 ---
 ## Prompt Current need chages.
+1. [ ] Users need they ability to add up to 3 Alias.
+2. [ ] User Aliases reset every 30 days if unused. after 30 days of no USE.
+3. [ ] Users can pay to keep there alias for $1.99.
+4. [ ] For 2.99 Can Reserve there current 3 alias and add 4 more for a totol of 7 alias a year.
+5. [ ] for 3.99 user get 3 alias(w/ 30 day resets) and 7 alias annual reservation for a year.
+5. [ ] For 4.99 users can get 3 alias(w/ 30 day resets) and 14 alias annual reservation for a year.
+6. [ ] For 8.99 users can get 28 alias annual reservation for a year.

 1. [✅] Change side bar titles from Channels -> Topics
 2. [✅] Change My Rooms -> My Topics
 3. [✅] ADD "Current Topics" display other user's Topics.